 - This recipe will work with frozen brats.
-Simply skip the sear and add up to 1-hour to the cook time.
+Skip the sear and add up to 1-hour to the cooking time.

 - If you are following a low-carb or keto lifestyle, be sure to use low carb beer like Michelob Lite or swap it for another low-carb liquid.
 Buy sauerkraut that doesn’t add sugar.

 - Swap the beer for apple juice, water, or broth if you prefer to make brats without beer.

 - Instead of sauerkraut, you can substitute sliced cabbage, bell peppers, potatoes, or apples.

 - If you are in a hurry, you can skip the sear step – however, your brats will not be browned when they finish cooking.